Mercedes GLA review - Reliability and safety

 However, Mercedes could do with improving the overall ownership experience for customers.
 The car maker finished 28th out of 30 brands in our 2020 poll, and received particular criticism for high running costs.

 Safety is an area where Mercedes customers can feel reassured.
-The GLA was safety tested by Euro NCAP in 2014 and received a full five-star rating, with adult and child occupant protection receiving scores of 96% and 88%, respectively.
+While the latest GLA hasn’t yet been safety tested by Euro NCAP, the A-Class hatchback scored five stars in 2018, with adult and child occupant protection receiving scores of 96% and 91%, respectively.

-With lots of standard safety equipment, we would expect the revised model to perform just as well.
-The GLA includes kit such as a lane-keeping assist system, Active Brake Assist, cruise control, auto headlights and rain-sensing wipers.
+With lots of standard safety equipment, we would expect the new GLA to perform just as well.
+It includes kit such as a lane-keeping assist system, Active Brake Assist, cruise control, auto headlights and rain-sensing wipers.
 The Premium Plus versions also feature Traffic Sign Assist which is able to recognise speed limits and road sign information and display them to the driver.

 Mercedes’ warranty is a three-year/unlimited-mileage package.
 This is identical to the package supplied with Land Rover and BMW models, but goes one better than the Audi warranty, which limits cover to three years and 60,000 miles.